 Founded in 1885, Arcade Manufacturing Co. made small cast iron machinery for home use, especially coffee grinders.
 They made coffee grinders from their inception until the 1930s.
 Edgar and Charles Morgan invented new grinders for Arcade in their early years.

-- A web site on coffee grinders (archive.org mirror of now-defunct website) provided the founding date and the names of the founders.
+- A web site on coffee grinders (archive.org mirror of now-defunct website) provided the founding date.

 - Harry Harsha provided us with some ca. 1935 catalogs, and Karl Shields scanned and uploaded them.

 - According to the U.S. Trademark database, the Homecraft name was trademarked in 1941.